 One kind of sleep disturbance known as insomnia is characterized by difficulty falling asleep, staying asleep, or getting a good night’s sleep.
 Even when one is rising too early, it becomes unfeasible to return to sleep.
-Most of the time, people wake up exhausted, no matter how long they slept for.
+Usually, people wake up exhausted, no matter how long they slept for.

 Different Types of Sleeplessness